Table of Contents

 The previous record was 5.0 meters by Edward Lasquete at the 1992 Summer Olympics in Barcelona, Spain.

 Consequently, the junior national record was also broken since Obiena at that time is 18 years old.
-At the same time, the previous record was 4.31, set three years ago.
+At the same time, the previous description was 4.31, set three years ago.

 Most noteworthy, he later broke his own record several times in 2014 alone (5.05, 5.05, 5.15, 5.20, 5.21).